learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 ### Create Tables
 After creating your schema you can create tables/relations to perform operations on.
-A table contains columns, which describes the attributes of the data being stored, and rows, which are record of intances of the table.
+A table contains columns, which describes the attributes of the data being stored, and rows, which are records of instances of the table.
 Each row contains a set of values that corresponds to the columns of the table.

 To create a table in pgAdmin:
 1. Right click on your desired schema.